vseloved/cl-nlp/docs/user-guide/getting-started.md

 ## Project Layout

-1. src - contains source code divided into modules by NLP tasks
+1. `src` - contains source code divided into modules by NLP tasks
+2. `contrib` - contains supplementary source code (usually, targeted at integration with external software)
-2. test - contains test code guarded by ```#+dev```
+2. `test` - contains test code guarded by ```#+dev```
-3. docs - contains documentation using MKDocs
+3. `docs` - contains documentation created with MKDocs

 ## Contribution Guidelines

 You are welcome to submit bug fixes and new features.
 The following is the process you need to follow:

 ### Process Guidelines